vfarcic/devops24/manuscript/07-jenkins-cdp.md

     cluster/jenkins/secrets
 ```

 I already modified the template of the Jenkins Helm Chart to include the file we just copied.
-All you have to do the next time you install Jenkins is to add `jenkins.Master.GlobalLibraries` value.
+All you have to do the next time you install Jenkins with Helm is to add `jenkins.Master.GlobalLibraries` value.
 The full argument should be as follows.

 ```
 --set jenkins.Master.GlobalLibraries=true